Pityriasis alba L30.59

 This section has been translated automatically.

-Mostly on the cheeks and forehead, but also over a large area, e.g. on the upper arm extensor sides, more rarely on the lower extremity.
+Mostly on the cheeks and forehead, but also over large areas, e.g. on the upper arm extensor sides, less frequently on the lower extremities and upper trunk.
+They are more pronounced in people with darker skin.

 Clinical features